pjanec/dirigent/README.md

 #### Launch Plan Actions

  - **Select Plan.** The given plan becomes the current plan.
 New apps defined by this plan are added to the list of operated ones.
+This affects only the local agent where the command is issued.

  - **Start Plan.** Apps from the current plan start to be lauched according to the plan.